jterrazz/awesome-42/README.md

 20. Check the use of size_t where needed

 21. Better variable names

+222. Check overflows when using int, check size_t doesn't convert to int

 22. ft_putstr_fd for errors (with 2 in FD)